Sales taxes in the United States: Pennsylvania

 Pennsylvania has a 6% sales tax rate.
-Allegheny County has local sales tax of 1% on top of the PA sales tax rate that totals 7%.
-Philadelphia County has a local sales tax of 2% on top of the PA sales tax rate that totals 8%, which became effective October 8, 2009.
+Allegheny County has a local sales tax of 1% on top of the PA sales tax rate, for a total of 7%.
+Philadelphia County has a local sales tax of 2% on top of the PA sales tax rate, bringing the total to 8%, which took effect on October 8, 2009.

 Food, most clothing, and footwear are among the items most frequently exempted.
 However, taxed food items include soft drinks and powdered mixes, sports drinks, hot beverages, hot prepared foods, sandwiches, and salad bar meals, unless these items are purchased with food stamps.
 Additionally, catering and delivery fees are taxed if the food itself is taxed.

 Additional exemptions include internet service, newspapers, textbooks, disposable diapers, feminine hygiene products, toilet paper, wet wipes, prescription drugs, many over-the-counter drugs and supplies, oral hygiene items (including toothbrushes and toothpaste), contact lenses and eyeglasses, health club and tanning booth fees, burial items (like coffins, urns, and headstones), personal protective equipment for production personnel, work uniforms, veterinary services, pet medications, fuel for residential use (including coal, firewood, fuel oil, natural gas, wood pellets, steam, and electricity), many farming supplies and equipment, ice, and tea (including powdered, hot, cold, and flavored).

 The taxability of alcoholic beverages is slightly complicated.
 In Pennsylvania, alcohol is sold to businesses and consumers through the Pennsylvania Liquor Control Board (PLCB).
 The PLCB always charges sales tax directly to the purchasing entity.
 Therefore, if a consumer purchases alcohol in PLCB stores, the sales tax is assessed at the point of purchase, but if a consumer purchases alcohol at a licensed business (such as a bar or restaurant), the sales tax is not applied because it had already been paid when the business purchased the alcohol from the PLCB.
-The PLCB charges an additional 18% levy on liquor and wine, but this tax is always included in the price regardless of the purchasing location.
+The PLCB charges an additional 18% levy on liquor and wine, which is always included in the price regardless of the purchase location.
 Beer is subject to an excise of $0.08 per gallon.

-Gasoline is taxed in Pennsylvania at 58.7 cents/gallon.
-Diesel is taxed at 75.2 cents/gallon.
-Both of these figures are the second highest in the nation to California.
+Gasoline is taxed in Pennsylvania at 57.6 cents/gallon.
+Diesel is taxed at 74.1 cents/gallon.
+Both of these figures are the second-highest in the nation, after California.

 Puerto Rico

-Puerto Rico has a 10.5% commonwealth sales tax that applies to both products and services with few exemptions (including items such as unprocessed foods, prescription medicines and business-to-business services).
-Additionally, most municipalities have a city sales tax of 1% for a total of 11.5%.
-Some items that are exempt from commonwealth sales tax, specifically unprocessed foods, are subject to the city sales tax in the municipalities.
+Puerto Rico has a 10.5% commonwealth sales tax that applies to both products and services, with few exemptions (including items such as unprocessed foods, prescription medicines, and business-to-business services).
+Additionally, most municipalities have a 1% city sales tax, bringing the total to 11.5%.
+Some items exempt from the commonwealth sales tax, such as unprocessed foods, are subject to the city sales tax in municipalities.